-Questions 1 and 4-7
+Questions 1 and 4-6

-Note that on Question #1 and Questions #4-7, you'll be referred to an online file that has data reported in different tables which you will use to answer those questions.
-As noted within each of those questions, this file is posted in the Homework #2 material folder in "Course Documents" at Blackboard.
+Note that on Question #1 and Questions #4-5, you'll be referred to a file with data reported in different tables which you will use to answer those questions.
+As noted within each of those questions, these files are posted in the Homework #2 material folder in "Course Documents" at Blackboard.

-In Questions #6a and b, you're asked to calculate a value for real income within a specific area of the country.
+In Questions #6a and b, you're asked to calculate a value for real income within a specific region of the country.
 Your answer in both parts should be expressed in terms of dollars and rounded to the nearest whole dollar.
 E.g., twenty dollars and 30 cents would be written as \$20, rather than \$20.30, 20.30 or 20.